dandysi-labs/laravel-batch-upload/README.md

 $service->dispatch($batch);

 ```
-If any validation errors occur, they will be recorded against each row and the status of the batch/row will reflect this.
+If validation errors occur, they will be recorded against each row and the status of the batch/row will reflect this.

-## <a id="scheduled-batches"></aScheduled Batches
+## <a id="scheduled-batches"></a>Scheduled Batches

 Schedule batches with an additional option and not performing step 3 above.